 A successful lawyer and businessman who knows firsthand how the naturally healing power of cannabis can replace traditional medicines, Max has taken his incredible passion for cannabis and transformed it into a company dedicated to helping others.
 From the extremely approachable and knowledgeable customer service team to the carefully selected strains available, Max wants every aspect of the #EmblemExperience to be a positive one.

-Philip J. Cenedella IV - The 2-continent Cannabis Consultant First and foremost, I am a Patient Advocate since 1977.
+Philip J. Cenedella IV - The 2-continent Cannabis Consultant.
+First and foremost, I am a Patient Advocate since 1977.
 I have also served as a Board of Director for the World Trade Center San Diego, as a Lead Consultant for Deutsche Telekom's Executive Board, Founded the Dayton Human Trafficking Accords and have been a C-Level Business Development Executive for over 3 decades.
-From California, now residing in Germany and providing professional business development services to firms from the USA and Europe.
-Call +1.888.206.3264 Skype: philip.j.cenedella eMail: firstname.lastname@example.org
+From California, now residing in Germany and providing professional business development services to firms from North America, Europe and worldwide.
+I support the work of United States Congressman Dana Rohrabacher (pictured below at ICBC Berlin) and the BERLIN PEACE ACCORDS which call for an end to the world war on Cannabis. https://cenedella.de/berlin-peace-accords Consulting Services: Sales and Business Development - all facets, C-level, ethical and professional Assist with Strategic Direction - but focused on its implementation Professionally represent your firm - at conventions, sales meetings, and events Research - licensing, compliance, distribution networks and qualify potential partners I am your resource, on the ground in Europe!
+Philip J. Cenedella IV Call +1.888.206.3264 USA / +184.108.40.2060.16752 GERMANY Skype: philip.j.cenedella / eMail: email@example.com